restapisolutions/neuros-test/README.md

 I like simple things.
 Code should not be over complicated, the most simple approach is usually the best and most performant.
 Generally I prefer to not do too much fancy stuff and a cohesive specification also helps.
 It's nice to have a spec before and as we iterate on the code, the spec can be adjusted.
-Documentation is also super important, sometimes people think a Spec and a Doc is the same, but they are not.
+Documentation is also super important.
+I usually write a lot like you can see here.

 `Why is testing important, how would you embed it in a team and with what tools?`